 - Saline Wound & Eye Wash

-Make Sure Your Dog Has ID on His Collar – If your dog should get lost on your camping trip, you will want to make sure that if someone finds him, they can get in contact with you.
-Be sure that the ID tag has your current cell phone number on it.
+Make Sure Your Dog Has ID on His Collar – If your dog gets lost during your camping trip, it’s important to ensure that anyone who finds him can contact you.
+Make sure the ID tag displays your current cell phone number.

-Beware of Overheating & Dehydration – Dogs can get dehydrated just like people, especially when camping.
-If your campsite is wide open without any natural for your dog to get out of the sun on a hot sunny day.
-You will want to make sure that your dog stays hydrated and has a place to get out of the sun.
-Tents get exceptionally hot when sitting out in the sun.
-Put out an awning or lean-to that provides shade without trapping the heat.
+Beware of Overheating & Dehydration – Dogs can become dehydrated just like humans, especially when camping.
+If your campsite is wide open without any natural shade for your dog to escape the sun on a hot day, it’s important to ensure that your dog stays hydrated and has a place to cool down.
+Tents can get extremely hot when exposed to sunlight.
+Consider setting up an awning or lean-to that offers shade without trapping heat.

 Here are the signs of overheating and dehydration: